Larry Dossey

-Larry Dossey (born 1940) is a physician and author who propounds the importance for healing of prayer, spirituality, and other non-physical factors.
+Larry Dossey (born 1940) is a Texas internist and author who has advocated for a blending of orthodox medicine and spiritual medicine since the 1980s.
+Along with a small handful of other physicians (such as Bernie Siegel), he was early in orienting his patient advocacy along lines of New Age principles, preceding the better known Deepak Chopra in that field.

+Dossey's "nonlocality" approach involves sending "healing energy" (though prayer, meditation, visualization, etc) to distant patients.
+By his account, modern medicine can be divided into three "eras": his Era I is conventional medicine of the 19th and early 20th centuries, which he terms "Mechanical Medicine"; his Era II is later 20th-century "Mind-Body Medicine"; and his Era III is 21st century "consciousness as energy" medicine that he says links people throughout the globe.

 Biography

 Dossey was born in Groesbeck, Texas.
 According to his written biography on his personal website, Dossey graduated from University of Texas at Austin and received an M.D. from University of Texas Southwestern Medical Center in Dallas (1967).
 Dossey became a United States Army Medical Corps officer and served as a battalion surgeon in Vietnam during the Vietnam War, being decorated for valor.
 He served as Chief of Staff of Medical City Dallas Hospital (1982).